arctic-uno-0144/python-cmaf-ham/README.rst

 CmafHam
 =======

-Python implementation of a HLS/DASH parser for CMAF encoded files, based on the `CMAF`_ Hypothetical Application Model(ISO/IEC 23000-19).
+Python implementation of an HLS/DASH parser for CMAF encoded files, based on the `CMAF`_ Hypothetical Application Model(ISO/IEC 23000-19).

 Inspired by the MonteVideo Summer Camp `project`_ for the Common Media Library.